Homepage > Journal > How to present products on product pages?

 16. A visual and verbal message is significant because of the sensitivity of customers to images and words.

-17. There are two types of functionalities on the Product Card, elementary and supplementary.
+17. The product page has two types of functionalities: elementary and supplementary.

-19. Among other things, Product Page design should provide comprehensive, specific, understandable, truthful, and convincing answers — which persuade the customer to buy.
+19. Product page design should provide comprehensive, specific, understandable, truthful, and convincing answers that persuade the customer to buy.

 How you like that: